Deblur4DGS: 4D Gaussian Splatting from Blurry Monocular Video: Proposed Method

 \subsection{Regularization Terms}

-After optimization with \cref{eq:loss_rec}, static areas of $\hat{\mathbf{I}}_{t, i}$ are sharp while dynamic areas can with notable artifacts, as shown in the yellow and red boxes of \cref{fig:borken_solution}(b) respectively.
+After optimization with \cref{eq:loss_rec}, static areas of $\hat{\mathbf{I}}_{t, i}$ are sharp while dynamic areas can with notable artifacts.
 The reasons are below.
 (1) Note that multiple solutions exist for the model to fulfill \cref{eq:loss_rec}.
 The most ideal one is that every $\hat{\mathbf{I}}_{t,i}$ is sharp, and the most trivial one is that every $\hat{\mathbf{I}}_{t,i}$ is as blurry as $\mathbf{B}_{t}$.
 (2) As static areas are consistent across the entire video, the model tends to learn the underlying sharp representation for inter-frame consistency.
 In other words, the inter-frame consistency implicitly regularizes model optimization.
 To further validate this, we conduct an experiment that removes the inter-frame consistency by reducing the number of frames to one.
 In such a case, the static areas are blurry after optimization with \cref{eq:loss_rec}, which supports our confirmation.
 (3) Compared to static areas, the inter-frame consistency in dynamic ones is weaker due to object motion.
-It may provide insufficient regularization to guide sharp representation learning, thus leading to results with artifacts.
-To avoid this, we introduce some regularization terms, including exposure regularization $\mathcal{L}_{e}$, multi-frame consistency regularization $\mathcal{L}_{mfc}$, and multi-resolution consistency regularization $\mathcal{L}_{mrc}$.
+It may provide insufficient regularization to guide sharp representation learning, thus leading to artifacts.
+To avoid this, we introduce regularization terms $\mathcal{L}_{reg}$, including exposure regularization $\mathcal{L}_{e}$, multi-frame consistency term $\mathcal{L}_{mfc}$, and multi-resolution consistency term $\mathcal{L}_{mrc}$.
 First, the continuous dynamic Gaussians $\{\mathbf{D}_{t, i}\}_{i=1}^{N}$ should not be the same.
 In other words, the value of exposure time parameters $\mathbf{w}_{t}$ should not be too small.
 If $\mathbf{w}_{t}$ is too small, $\mathbf{D}_{t,i}$ is nearly the same as $\mathbf{D}_{t}$, leading to trivial solutions.
-We constrain $\mathbf{w}_{t}$ by $\mathcal{L}_{e}$, as, $\texttt{max}$ is the maximum function and $\mathbf{\epsilon}$ is a threshold.
-Second, despite different motions, the content of multiple frames within exposure time should be similar.
-We utilize $\mathcal{L}_{fc}$ to constrain consistency between neighbor frames, and that between each frame and the first frame, \ie, $\hat{\mathbf{I}}_{t,{i-1 \rightarrow i}}$ and $\hat{\mathbf{I}}_{t,{i \rightarrow 1}}$ are obtained by aligning $\hat{\mathbf{I}}_{t,{i-1}}$ to $\hat{\mathbf{I}}_{t,i}$ and aligning $\hat{\mathbf{I}}_{t,i}$ to $\hat{\mathbf{I}}_{t,1}$ with a pre-trained optical flow network~\cite{sun2018pwc}, respectively. $\mathbf{M}_{t,i}$ and $\mathbf{M}_{t,1}$ are masks that indicate dynamic areas in $\hat{\mathbf{I}}_{t,i}$ and $\hat{\mathbf{I}}_{t,1}$, respectively.
-Third, the blur in the lower resolution is lower level and is easier to remove~\cite{kim2022mssnet,tao2018scale}, thus the artifacts are less in models trained with down-sampled blurry video.
-Taking advantage of this, we impose $\mathcal{L}_{mrc}$ to assist the optimization of high-resolution models with results from low-resolution models.
-It can be written as, $\hat{\mathbf{I}}_{t, i}^{l}$ is the rendered sharp image from the low-resolution model, which is pre-trained by taking the down-sampled video as supervision. $(\cdot)_{\downarrow}$ is an image down-sampling operation. $\texttt{sg}$ is the stop-gradient operation.
+We constrain $\mathbf{w}_{t}$ by $\mathcal{L}_{e}$, as,